-As a result of the Reorganization, the Fund has adopted the financial and performance history of the Predecessor Fund.
-The financial highlights for the Predecessor Fund are included below and have been derived from the Predecessor Fund's financial statements.
-The information for the year ended September 30, 2023 has been audited by Cohen & Company, Ltd., the Predecessor Fund's independent registered public accounting firm, whose report, along with the Predecessor Fund's financial statements, are included in the Predecessor Fund's annual report, which is available upon request and on the Fund's website at www.reganfunds.com.
-The information for the years ended September 30, 2021 and September 30, 2022 was audited by BBD, LLP, the Predecessor Fund's previous independent registered public accounting firm.
+The total returns in each table represent the rate that an investor would have earned or lost on an investment in the Fund, assuming reinvestment of all dividends and distributions.
+The information for the years ended September 30, 2024 and 2023 was audited by Cohen & Company, Ltd., the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, are included in the Fund's annual report, which is available upon request and on the Fund's website at www.reganfunds.com.
+The information for the previous years was audited by the Predecessor Fund's previous independent registered public accounting firm.